Are you an adviser? Go to Unbiased Pro

 What is personal accident insurance?

-These insurance policies pay out compensation to people who suffer serious injury or death as the result of an accident.
+Personal accident insurance is an insurance policy that pay outs compensation to people who suffer serious injury or death as the result of an accident.

 These policies differ from ordinary life insurance plans in that the incapacity (or death) must be the result of an accident, rather than illness or old age.